Mr Doodle

-Sam Cox (born 1993 or 1994), known professionally as Mr Doodle, is an illustrator and artist from Kent, England.
+Sam Cox (born 1993 or 1994), known professionally as Mr Doodle, is an illustrator and artist from St Michaels, Kent, England.
 He is known for his "graffiti spaghetti" style, and in 2024 had an exhibition at the Holburne Museum in Bath.

 Biography

 Cox is from Kent, England, and studied as an illustrator at the University of the West of England in Bristol.
 His style of art is monochromatic doodles termed as "graffiti spaghetti".
 Initially struggling, selling artworks for £1, he went on to gain social media attention, with c.
 3 million followers on Instagram, and international recognition.
 It has been reported that his artworks have sold for c. £1 million, and in 2020 he was positioned 5th worldwide for art auction sales of artists under 40.

 His work rate was so intense that Cox eventually experienced mental health problems, suffering from psychosis.